 Students must take at least five elective courses chosen in consultation with the DUS among the courses listed by MES as approved electives on its website.
 Students may apply up to two Middle Eastern language credits (beyond those that fulfill the language requirement: see below) to the MES electives requirement.
 To allow for exposure of different disciplinary approaches to the Middle East, students must take at least one course in the humanities (offered within the departments of Archaeology and the Ancient World, Classics, Comparative Literature, History of Art and Architecture, Modern Culture and Media, Philosophy, or Religious Studies) and at least one course in the social sciences (offered within the departments of Anthropology, History, International Relations, Political Science, Sociology, or Urban Studies).
 Some examples of recent courses that would fulfill these requirements include:

 Courses offered outside of these departments/programs may be used to fulfill the humanities or social science elective requirement via petition and with the consultation of the DUS.
 Transfer credits and study abroad credits may count toward elective requirements.
-Independent study courses cannot be used to fulfill elective requirements.
+Independent study courses cannot be used to fulfill elective requirements except with written approval from the DUS.

-Middle East Studies concentrators are expected to achieve basic competence in at least one of the modern Middle Eastern languages, such as Arabic, Persian, Hebrew, or Turkish.
-This entails the completion of at least four semesters of Brown language coursework in one of these languages, or the equivalent through transfer or study abroad credits.
-We encourage students to pursue their Middle Eastern language studies beyond four semesters, and students who surpass the language requirement can apply up to two Middle Eastern language credits toward the MES elective requirements (see above).
+Middle East Studies concentrators are expected to reach a level of language proficiency consistent with completion of four semesters of Brown language coursework in at least one of the modern Middle Eastern languages, such as Arabic, Persian, Hebrew, or Turkish, or the equivalent through transfer or study abroad credits.
+Students who surpass the language requirement can apply up to two Middle Eastern language credits toward the MES elective requirements (see above).

 Students who have reached proficiency in a Middle Eastern language but have not received four credits at Brown (including transfer and/or study abroad credits) can fulfill this requirement: